 We encourage all children to wear a watch for school - analogue or digital.
 Other jewellery is not typically permitted unless there are exceptional religious reasons supported by an authorised religious leader.
-Watches need to be removed for any PE session or club.

 Earrings

 We strongly recommend parents should only allow their children to pierce their ears at the beginning of the summer holiday only (End of July).
 Children may wear a single or a pair of stud type earrings only - no loops or dangly earrings are permitted due to risk of catching and being ripped out with exuberant play by themselves or others.